mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 You can run only one generation process at time.
 In case you try to call again the `/api/embeddings/generate` API while a process is still ongoing, you will receive a `409 Conflict`.
 :::

-With this information, we can start generating our embeddings.
+With this information, you have all the knowledge needed to generate the embeddings.

 ### Generate embeddings from a webpage

-From the _API Portal_ we can make a request to the `api/embeddings/generate` API by expanding the corresponding card and clicking on "Try it out".
+From the _API Portal_ you can make a request to the `api/embeddings/generate` API by expanding the corresponding card and clicking on "Try it out".

 ![Embeddings generate API](../img/embeddings-generate-api.png)

-In the request body, we need to provide the following information:
+In the request body, the following information are needed:

-- `url` (mandatory): The starting page from which we want to generate embeddings.
+- `url` (mandatory): The starting page from which you want to generate embeddings.
 - `filterPath` (optional): A more specific path that will be used as a filter when finding new pages to download and analyze.

 Let's try with part of the Mia-Platform documentation: